osoleve/Name-QuickSearch/README.md

 scorer :: (T.Text -> T.Text -> Ratio Int)
 scorer = damerauLevenshteinNorm

-> oneShotBatchProcess names targets scorer
+> batchGetBestMatches names targets scorer
 ```
-which will return a list of `(entry, (score, target))`, where `target` is the
+which will return a list of `(entry, [(score, target)])`, where `target`s are the
-found name and its UID.

-Able to process thousands of names against a population of
-a hundred thousand names in under a second (on average... first search always
-takes several seconds to build the filters).
+found names and their UIDs with the highest match score.

+`topNMatches` and `matchesWithCutoff` both have similar batch versions, named
+`batchTopNMatches` and `batchMatchesWithCutoff` respectively.

 Shout out to Charles Sommers, who wrote the original tool I'm porting to Haskell.